Do you save money buying a guitar direct from the manufacturer?

 Not with mass-produced guitars you don't, and certainly not with guitar accessories either.

-Using Fender as an example, there is basically no difference in price between buying a guitar direct through fender.com vs. buying through Amazon.
-In fact, if you purposely bought a Fender through Amazon where the fulfillment is performed by Amazon.com themselves, you will find the return policy far more agreeable (Amazon may even pick up the tab for return shipping if you don't like the guitar after receiving it.)
+Using Fender as an example, there is basically no difference in price between buying a guitar direct through Fender's web site vs. buying elsewhere.
+In fact, if you purposely bought a Fender through another seller, you will find the return policy far more agreeable.

 Where guitar accessories are concerned, I've never seen direct-purchase sell for less compared to Amazon or eBay.